AdobeDocs/marketo.en/help/marketo/release-notes/current.md

   </tbody>
 </table>

-* **Support additional data types for Dynamic Chat**: Three new data types (boolean, integer, float) allow you to leverage more existing Marketo Engage fields in Dynamic Chat for things like targeting based on scores or asking visitors yes/no questions.
+* **Support additional data types for [!DNL Dynamic Chat]**: Three new data types (boolean, integer, float) allow you to leverage more existing Marketo Engage fields in [!DNL Dynamic Chat] for things like targeting based on scores or asking visitors yes/no questions.

 <table>
   <tr>